reinpmomz/ML_Predicting-Vehicle-Fuel-Efficiency/README.md

 Three types of models are calibrated in this example:

--linear regression using Ordinary Least Squares (OLS)
+- linear regression using Ordinary Least Squares (OLS)

--decision trees
+- decision trees

--random forests
+- random forests